 - Can the party claiming force majeure demonstrate that it is satisfying its duty to mitigate?
 For instance, can parts be sourced elsewhere (perhaps from a different country not yet heavily impacted by COVID-19), even if this means that greater costs will be incurred?
 A related consideration may be whether there are exclusivity arrangements that prevent a customer switching suppliers.

 - Does the force majeure clause only entitle the parties to suspend performance or also to terminate?
 Have the other elements of the force majeure clause been satisfied?
 The notice provisions of the contract may oblige the party seeking to rely upon the clause to provide notices and information about the steps it is taking to avoid or mitigate the force majeure event within strict time periods.
-Gilbert + Tobin have considered this issue in more detail here.
+Gilbert + Tobin have considered this issue in more detail in our article COVID-19: are you affected by force majeure?
+You may need to act promptly or risk losing relief.

 It is obviously difficult to make generalizations about the effects of COVID-19 for individual companies, given the evolving nature of the pandemic and the measures being taken by governments to combat it.
 Companies in the resources sector will likely be impacted at multiple tiers of their supply chains, especially given the close trading links with China.
 Companies looking to get on the ‘front foot’ would be well advised to ‘dust off’ their contracts, analyse the force majeure provisions and be ready to act as the situation unfolds.
 If you are not sure whether the force majeure clause has been triggered, it may be better to err on the side of giving notice earlier rather than later – and, if one party is better able to manage the risks and implications of COVID-19 than the other party, it may be preferable for the parties to re-negotiate or vary the existing arrangements to reflect that reality.